rphlypo/reveal.js/markdownslides/flow-control.md

     ```python
     l = ["spam", "eggs"]
-    for word in l:         # does literally iterate over elements in l
+    for word in l:         # literally iterates over elements in l
         print(word)
-    for character in l[0]: # does iterate over elements in l[0]="spam"
+    for character in l[0]: # iterates over elements in l[0]="spam"
         print(character)
     ```